-Some Maine coon cats may grow to 40 inches long while others could achieve their full growth at 5 inches long.
-Either way, they normally range between 10 and 13 inches tall.
+Some Maine coon cats may grow to 40 inches long quite easily while others could achieve their full growth at 30 inches long.

 Maine Coon cats may grow at a rapid or slower rate depending on various factors such as the diet they’re fed or their level of activity.

 During the routine checks, the veterinary doctor will be able to determine whether the weight gain is healthy or not.
 They will also diagnose if the cat is overweight and issue a more appropriate diet to follow.

 Well, there is no specific growth chart for Maine Coons, and the growth chart used is that of a typical cat to measure its height.